MyNamesLex/All-Jams-And-Hackathons/README.md

 GJL Game Parade Summer 2021 -> https://mynameslex.itch.io/viable

-This is one of the better games I have made and it was featured here (https://www.youtube.com/watch?v=vpWqiLjZDbE (1:06)) I learnt what is successful in game jams which I believe at the time of writing this is to be fun and engaging gameplay loops, which is what I went into this game jam wanting to try out and I am tailoring my games to be primarily a fun and engaging gameplay loop which can be played for an extended period of time.
+This is one of the better games I have made and it was featured <a href="https://youtu.be/vpWqiLjZDbE?t=66">here</a>.
+I learnt what is successful in game jams which I believe at the time of writing this is to be fun and engaging gameplay loops, which is what I went into this game jam wanting to try out and I am tailoring my games to be primarily a fun and engaging gameplay loop which can be played for an extended period of time.

 _________________________________________________________________________________________________________________________________________________________________________